v3io/tutorials/README.md

-# Welcome to the Iguazio Data Science Platform
+# Welcome to the Iguazio MLOps Platform

-An initial introduction to the Iguazio Data Science Platform and the platform tutorials
+An initial introduction to the Iguazio MLOps Platform and the platform tutorials

 - [Platform Overview](#platform-overview)
 - [Data Science Workflow](#data-science-workflow)